 - Seasonal tourism and cruise ships can cause crowding in popular towns in the summer

-- Low value for cost of living compared to neighboring countries
+- Low value for the cost of living compared to neighboring countries

 Average Monthly Costs of Living in Montenegro (USD)